olushola-7/Automation-of-filling-and-capping/README.md

 BRIEF EXPLANATION OF THE PROGRAM/SOURCE CODE
 When the start button (X000) is pressed, the conveyor (Y000) starts to operate and moves empty bottle placed on it towards the direction of sensor 1 (X002) which becomes active on detecting the presence of the bottle.
 The conveyor stops and the valve operate for 2 seconds to supply water to the bottle.
 The conveyor starts again and move the filled bottle towards the direction of sensor 2 (X003) placed at the capping machine position.
 The sensor becomes active on detecting the filled bottle.
 The conveyor stops and the capping machine operates for 2 seconds to complete the capping process.

 The source code is written using ladder logic programming language.
+View the JPG files in this repository for the io assignment, flow chart etc.